Shanikah-Boyce/WildRydes-site/README.md

 # Building Wild Rydes: A Serverless Unicorn Ride-Sharing Web Application

 ## Project Overview
-This project is based on the [Amazon workshop](https://aws.amazon.com/serverless-workshops/) for creating the Wild Rydes ride-sharing app.
-I followed a tutorial from [TinyTechnicalTutorials](https://youtu.be/K6v6t5z6AsU?si=tDEysyOLwFF7SD6D) on YouTube to recreate it, which guided me in building and deploying the app using contemporary tools and best practices.
-This repository showcases the finished project for others to check out.
-The app enables users to create accounts, log in, and request unicorn rides through an interactive map powered by ArcGIS.
-To construct this platform, I utilized various AWS services, including IAM, Amplify, Cognito, Lambda, API Gateway, and DynamoDB.
-The code is hosted on GitHub and integrated into a CI/CD pipeline with AWS Amplify for ongoing integration and deployment.
-The aim was to develop a smooth, enchanting ride-sharing service that leverages serverless technologies to efficiently manage ride requests and facilitate real-time interactions.
+This project is a recreation of the Wild Rydes ride-sharing app from the original  [Amazon workshop](https://aws.amazon.com/serverless-workshops/).
+I followed a tutorial from [TinyTechnicalTutorials](https://youtu.be/K6v6t5z6AsU?si=tDEysyOLwFF7SD6D) on YouTube to build and deploy the app, leveraging modern tools and best practices.
+The repository showcases the completed project for others to explore and contribute to.